Arelite Core

 - Arelite Core features a solid combat system with a variety of offensive and defensive abilities, allowing for strategic gameplay and character customization.

-- The game has charming character designs and engaging enemy folklore, contributing to an enjoyable RPG experience.
+- The game has charming character designs and engaging enemy folklore, providing a nostalgic feel reminiscent of classic JRPGs.

-- The graphics and environment design are often described as bland and lacking polish, detracting from the overall visual experience.
+- The graphics and environment design are often described as bland and unremarkable, lacking the polish seen in larger titles.

 “The plot thus far is interesting enough that I want to finish the game, which is pretty good for someone like me who so often loses interest halfway through.”